 You are responsible for the security of your card and any purchases made on your account.
 If you believe you have lost your card or that it has been stolen, immediately report this information to Wells Fargo Bank Customer Service on 800-932-0036.
 Immediately after reporting to Customer Service, you must inform your Purchase Card Administrator.
 It is extremely important to act promptly in the event of a lost or stolen card to avoid company liability for fraudulent transactions.
 As with a personal charge card, you will no longer be able to use the account number after notifying the bank.
-A new card should be issued within 48 hours of notice to Wells Fargo Bank.
+A new card should be issued within 3-5 business days of notice to Wells Fargo Bank.

 There may be occasions when you find items on your statement that do not correlate with your retained receipts.
 You may not have made the transaction, the amount of the transaction may be incorrect, or you may have a dispute with a vendor about quality or service.

 If you believe the merchant has charged you incorrectly or there is an outstanding quality or service issue, you must first contact the merchant and try to resolve the error or problem.
 If you are able to resolve the matter directly with the merchant and the error involved an overcharge, a credit adjustment should be requested and will appear on your next statement.
 Note: Be sure to verify that correct credit has been received on the next month’s statement.